learningequality/kolibri-docs/docs/coach/reports_learners.rst

 Learners
 --------

-Open the **Learners** sub-tab from the main **Reports** view to access the progress report per each learner.
+Open the **Learners** sub-tab from the main |reports| **Reports** view to access the progress report per each learner.
 In the main view you can see the table with summary of completed exercises, scores and viewed resources **for each learner**, and their last activity.

 #.
 Click on learner name to view their detailed progress report.
 #.
 From the learner **Reports** sub-tab you can click to access each lesson and quiz.